 Entries Tagged as 'Won’t somebody think of the children?'

-Due to some recent stressful events, Daniel is Brisbane recently started smoking cigarettes again after 10 of going without.
+Due to some recent stressful events, Daniel in Brisbane recently started smoking cigarettes again after 10 years of going without.
 “To avoid embarassing questions from people I know, I take steps to avoid smelling like cigarette smoke,” he says — including leaving work and parking next to a rail line, on the opposite side of any residential buildings.
 (Admittedly, a wee bit shady.)

 Well, somebody noticed.
 Daniel found this note on his windshield.